-Laser hair removal is becoming increasing popular with transgender women and men, as it’s a method of significantly reducing unwanted hair.
+Laser hair removal is becoming increasingly popular with transgender women and men as it significantly reduces unwanted hair.

-For transgender women the biggest problem areas are the face and chest.
-Having worked with the transgender community (as an operating theatre practitioner) I know that hair growth in these areas can be particularly distressing as it can feel it’s holding back the transition.
+For transgender women, the most extensive problem areas are the face and chest.
+Having worked with the transgender community as an operating theatre practitioner, I understand that hair growth in these areas can hinder the transition process.

-A patch test involves testing a small area of the treatment area to see how it responds to the laser treatment.
+A patch test assesses how a small treatment area responds to laser treatment.

 Following the patch test, you will be seen around 48 hours later to assess the laser’s effect.
-This will allow me to assess your suitability and will work as a useful guide to optimise your laser hair removal treatment.
+This helps me assess your suitability and optimize your laser hair removal treatment.

 We understand the sensitivity that needs to be taken with these procedures.
-If you’d like to talk through concerns them please don’t hesitate to call us.
+If you’d like to talk through your concerns, please don’t hesitate to call us.